rladies/community/README.md

 ## Community discussions

-This repository hosts proposals and discussions from the community on different aspects and activities of R-Ladies.

-The process of soliciting feedback and comments is intended to provide a consistent and transparent way to make changes in our community in a participatory manner.

 R-Ladies is a global community, which gives us strength and the possibility to create something that goes beyond the sum of its parts, bringing many experiences, points of view, and voices to the debate.